Blockstream/satellite/doc/monitoring.md

 > NOTE: This feature was introduced in blocksat-cli version v0.4.0.
 Please, refer to the [upgrade instructions](quick-reference.md#cli-installation-and-upgrade) if you are running an older version.

-When using this option for the first time, the CLI explains the reporting process and runs an initial registration procedure to confirm you are running a functional satellite receiver.
-The latter involves a two-factor authentication mechanism over satellite, described next.
+When using this option for the first time, the CLI runs an initial registration procedure to confirm you are running a functional satellite receiver.
+The procedure involves a two-factor authentication mechanism over satellite, described next.

 ## Authentication over Satellite